 10 Things to Remember for Winter RVing

 Summer is over, cold weather has arrived, and you miss the open road.
 Many RV enthusiasts will take winter as an indication to head for warmer climates.
-They pack up their gear and drive to Arizona, California, or New Mexico—all wonderful places for RVing.
+They pack up their RV with gear and drive to Arizona, California, or New Mexico—all wonderful places for RVing.
 Some adventurers, however, take this season as an opportunity to see the incredible snowy wonderland that only winter provides.

 As you might expect, winter RVing presents some challenges in preparation, maintenance, and overall comfort.
 Simply put, it’s cold.
 The ice and snow are beautiful, but seeing and experiencing that beauty takes a little more effort than RVing in the summer.
 Pipes and fuel lines need proper care, the interior of the RV needs to be heated, and you want to be safe about the methods of preparation you use.

 Listed below are ten pain points and potential issues that may come up during winter RVing.
 We have provided tips on each of those areas in the hope that you, the RV adventurer, can get out and enjoy the season without interruption.